OwnMarket/OwnBlockchain/Docs/Nodes/NodeSetup.md

 After installation is done, one instance of the node will be registered as a [systemd](https://en.wikipedia.org/wiki/Systemd) service.
 Setup script will provide instructions at the end of the execution on how to manage the node service and take a look at its logs.
 Those are standard systemd commands.

-**NOTICE:** By default, node is configured to connect to MainNet.
+**NOTE:** By default, node is configured to connect to MainNet.
 If, however, you would like to configure the node to connect to TestNet, make sure to do that **before** starting the node for the first time.
 Otherwise node instance state reset will be needed, because one instance cannot work with both networks at the same time.

 To configure the node to connect to TestNet instead of the MainNet, execute following commands: